IronicPickle/auto-search/README.md

 # Auto Search Web Server
-A web platform used to scrap data from council websites.
+A web platform used to scrape data from council websites.

 ## Documentation
 **Commands**